openregulatory/templates/templates/qms/software-validation/sop-software-validation.md

    organization’s medical devices as part of the computerized system validation form.
  * If quality-relevant: continue to fill out the computerized system validation form (assessing criticality and risks).
- * If not quality-relevant: document the system in the list of computerized systems and release the software system for use.
+ * If not quality-relevant: document the system in the Software List and release the software system for use.

 | Responsible                                    |